capy-pl/gdpm/README.md

 ### gdpm-master

-gdpm-master is the master node that includes a TCP server, a HTTP server and a scheduler.
+gdpm-master is the master node that includes a TCP server, an HTTP server, and a scheduler.
 The TCP server listens for the registration request from gdpm-slaves.
-When a gdpm-slave joins the cluster, it must register its existence with the master, so the master can schedule services it.
-The HTTP server listens for a http requst (ex. spawn a new service or update current services) from the client (gdpm-client or web interface).
-If a service's status is changed by the request, the master will update the key-value pair in etcd accordingly.
-The scheduler selects a slave from registered slave pool, and schedules the service using round-robin method.
+When a gdpm-slave joins the cluster, it registers its existence with the master so that the master can assign services to it.
+The HTTP server listens for an http request (ex. spawn a new service or update current services) from the client (gdpm-client or web interface).
+If the request changes a service's status, the master will update the key-value pair in etcd accordingly.
+The scheduler selects a slave from the registered slave pool and schedules the service using the round-robin method.
 If there is no available slave, the scheduler puts the service into a queue for later dispatching.

 ### gdpm-slave

-gdpm-slave is the worker node that actualluy runs a service.
+gdpm-slave is the worker node that actually runs a service.
 When gdpm-slave is online, it registers its existence with the gdpm-master and receives a unique id from the master.
 Then, gdpm-slave registers a listener with the etcd and listens for key changes which contain its id.
-When the gdpm-master scheduler schedules a job, it adds a specific format of key-value pair to etcd, so the gdpm-slave can read the key change and work accordingly.
+When the gdpm-master scheduler schedules a job, it adds a specific key-value pair format to etcd, so the gdpm-slave can read the key change and work accordingly.

 ### gdpm-client